aws/actions-dev-kit/packages/workflows-sdk/README.md

 ## Description

-An SDK JavaScript CodeCatalyst Workflows for Node.js, Browser and React Native.
+A JavaScript SDK for CodeCatalyst Workflows.

 This SDK is meant to aid users in creating [Amazon CodeCatalyst Workflows](https://docs.aws.amazon.com/codecatalyst/latest/userguide/flows.html) by providing a client to syntactically validate a workflow yaml prior to committing the file.